nculwell/MathStudy/CS.md

   know how the later editions stack up.
 Judging from some online reviews, the first might really be the best.

 * Aho, Sethi, Ullman, 2006. *Compilers: Principles, Techniques, and Tools, Second Edition*
   * Aho, Sethi, Ullman, 1986. *Compilers: Principles, Techniques, and Tools*

   AKA "The Dragon Book" due to its well-known cover illustration.
+  (1e is "the red dragon book", 2e is "the purple dragon book".)
   This is the standard book in the field of compilers, both as an introduction and as a reference.
-  This is one book where it's probably worthwhile to buy the latest edition, since compilers *have* changed a lot over the years.
-(There are even older and cheaper editions, though, as this title has roots in *Principles of Compiler Design* by Aho and Ullman.)

-* Scott 2015 (4e), 2009 (3e), 2005 (2e), 1999 (1e), *Programming Language Pragmatics*

-  This book won't teach you how to build a compiler or interpreter, but it's a great reference on lots of topics that come up when designing and implementing them.
-As such, it's a good *second* book on the subject.
+* Aho and Ullman, 1977. *Principles of Compiler Design*

+  AKA "the green dragon book".
+  This one is obviously very out-of-date, but the basics are still relevant.
+  It was well-loved in its day.

+* Cooper and Torczon, 2011. *Engineering a Compiler, Second Edition*
+  * Cooper and Torczon, 2003. *Engineering a Compiler*

+  AKA EAC.
+  Another beginning-to-end introduction to compiler development.
+  The 2nd Edition is the most up-to-date compiler book available.
+  It's the main competitor to The Dragon Book.

 * Appel, 1998. *Modern Compiler Implementation in ML*

   This is a beginning-to-end guide to writing a compiler.
 The implementation language is Standard ML, which is a very good language for writing compilers.
 By the end of the first half of the book, you have a working compiler.
 The second half covers advanced topics such as garbage collection, dataflow analysis and SSA form.
+I'm not sure how well this would work as a first book on compilers, but it's very nice as a view of how compilers work from a functional programming perspective, after you've gone through one of the more standard introductory books.

+* Scott 2015 (4e), 2009 (3e), 2005 (2e), 1999 (1e). *Programming Language Pragmatics*

+  This book won't teach you how to build a compiler or interpreter, but it's a great reference on lots of topics that come up when designing and implementing them.
+As such, it's a good *second* book on the subject.

+* Muchnick, 1997. *Advanced Compiler Design and Implementation*

+  A guide to more advanced techniques for code analysis and generation.
+  It focuses more on optimization topics that can't be covered in a first book on compilers.

+* Allen and Kennedy, 2001. *Optimizing Compilers for Modern Architectures: A Dependence-based Approach*

+  Focuses on data dependence, vectorization and parallelism.
+  Very important for taking advantage of the power of modern CPUs.

+* Wolfe, 1996. *High Performance Compilers for Parallel Computing*

+  Similar coverage to Allen and Kennedy (but less in-depth), also focuses on data dependence, vectorization and parallelism.
+  Wolfe also discusses parallelism across multiple machines.

 * Appel, 1992. *Compiling with Continuations*